humdrum-tools/humdrum-documentation/guide/ch09/index.md

 followed by zero or more instances of the letter \``o`\' followed by the letter \``r`\'.
 This pattern is present in such strings as "`Dorian`," "`Doors`" as well as "`Drum`," and "`Drone`."
-As in the case of the plus sign, the asterisk modifies only the preceding expression \-- in this case the letter \``o`\'.
+As in the case of the plus sign, the asterisk modifies only the preceding expression &mdash;
+in this case the letter \``o`\'.
 Multi-character expressions may be modified by the asterisk repetition operator by placing the expression in parentheses.
 Thus, the regular expression: